ioBroker/ioBroker.js-controller/README.md

 }
 ```

 If you want to pin a special loglevel for the file transport you can add a property "level" with a hard defined loglevel.
-Then no dynamic control are possible.
+Then no dynamic control is possible.

 #### Other Log transports

 See the iobroker.json and Admin for more transports and their settings.

 If you want to pin a special loglevel for the file transport you can add a property "level" with a hard defined loglevel.
-Then no dynamic control are possible.
+Then no dynamic control is possible.

 #### Adapters allow to subscribe to logs
 **Feature status:** stable